richardcrichardc/feedme/README.md

  1. Install my [fork] (https://github.com/richardcrichardc/gin) of Gin build tool (`go get https://github.com/richardcrichardc/gin`)
  1. Install Postgres and create the database feedme (`createdb feedme`)
  1. Clone this repo (`go get github.com/richardcrichardc/gin`) and `cd` to the project directory
+ 1. Install dependencies of stylesheet builder `npm install`
  1. `cp config.json.example` to `config.json` and update appropriately
  1. From the project directory run `gin -all`

 This runs the development server on all network interfaces port 3000, with the app being rebuilt whenever the source is changed.
 I don't have a release build process yet.
-It is not the most straight forward process - open a issue if you get stuck on this and I will help you get it running.
+It is not the most straight forward process and may contain errors - open a issue if you get stuck on this and I will help you get it running.

 To get started using the app browse to http://localhost/admin/restaurants.
 Once you have added a restaurant, you can click through to it, but this will not work until you have DNS set up for the restaurants.
 Restaurants are hosted on subdomains of the `DomainName` from `config.json`.
 You could add the domains to your `/etc/hosts/` file or if you have a handy domain name, add Global DNS records to your local machine like I have: